-We give an informal description of the SCI hierarchy to present the main results, and provide detailed definitions in §7.
-The SCI hierarchy is based on the concept of a computational problem.
-This is described by a function that we want to compute, where Ω is some domain, and (\mathcal{M},d) is a metric space.
+1. Introduction] 2.
+The main results 7 3.
+Computing the non-computable - The role of the SCI hierarchy in computer-assisted proofs 11 4.
+The history of the SCI hierarchy in mathematics 14 5.
+Connections to previous work 15 6.
+The Solvability Complexity Index Hierarchy and towers of algorithms 16 7.
+Main theorem on the general computational spectral problem 22 8.
+Main theorems on computational quantum mechanics 25 9.
+Main theorems on solving linear systems 26 10.
+Proof of Theorem 7.5 27 11.
+Proofs of Theorem 8.3 and Theorem 8.5 48 12.
+Proofs of Theorem 9.3 and Theorem 9.4 69 13.
+Smale's problem on roots of polynomials and Doyle-McMullen towers 72 14.
+Computational Examples 77 Apj pendix A. Proof of Proposition 6.15 and generalisations 82 Ref References that we want to compute, where Ω is some domain, and (\mathcal{M},d) is a metric space.
 For example, $\Xi(T)=\operatorname{sp}(T)$ (the spectrum) for some bounded operator $T\in\Omega$ and \mathcal{M} is the collection of non-empty compact subsets of \mathbb{C} equipped with the Hausdorff metric.
-The SCI was first introduced in the paper "On the Solvability Complexity Index, the n-pseudospectrum and approximations of spectra of operators" [71] to introduce the concept of several limits for spectral computations.
-The SCI of a spectral problem is the smallest number of successive limits needed to compute the solution.
-However, the main issue was left open in the paper above: is it necessary to use several limits?
-In other words, could the SCI collapse to one for all spectral problems or, in fact, for all problems in scientific computing?
-Moreover, as is easily seen, a hierarchy based on only the number of limits needed is not refined enough to capture the boundaries of what is possible in spectral computation.
+The SCI was first introduced in the paper "On the Solvability Complexity Index, the n-pseudospectrum and approximations of spectra of operators" [61] for spectral problems in order to introduce the concept of several limits for spectral computation.
+The SCI of a spectral problem is the smallest number of limits needed in order to compute the solution.
+However, in the paper above, the main issue was left open: is it necessary to use several limits?
+In other words, could the SCI collapse to one for all spectral problems, or in fact for all problems in scientific computing?
+Moreover, as is easily seen, a hierarchy based on only the number of limits needed would not be refined enough to capture the boundaries of what is possible in spectral computation.